 But there is no need for this to stop us from fully utilizing the web.
 This is especially true for Firefox users who have an arsenal of great Firefox add-ons that will help ensure that your browsing experience can continue protected.

-Here are 10 such Firefox add-ons (or plugins if you will) that can help give you a better browsing experience while on the Web.
+Here are 10 such Firefox add-ons (or plugins if you will) that can help give you a better and safe browsing experience while on the Web.